 Stage II Colon Cancer: To Treat or Not to Treat?

-A diagnosis of colon cancer brings about many emotions because of the uncertainty it causes; uncertainty about side effects, the ability care for ourselves, and most importantly, our life expectancy.
-A diagnosis of stage II colon cancer has an added concern - the question of whether chemotherapy following surgery is beneficial.
-You would think this would be an easy decision.
-In fact, studies have not found a clear answer to this question for many cases.
+A diagnosis of stage II colon cancer has an added concern-do I need chemotherapy after surgery?
+The answer is, “Maybe.”
+Studies have not found a clear answer to this question in many cases.
 Chemotherapy has side effects and we don't want to unnecessarily expose people to chemotherapy unless we are confident it is going to help them.

 In stage I colon cancer, surgery to remove the tumor is the only treatment needed.
 Stage III tumors, when tumors have spread to the lymph nodes, are treated with surgery followed by chemotherapy (called adjuvant chemotherapy; it is given after surgery to reduce the risk of a recurrence of the cancer).
 This has been shown to lead to improved survival.

 Stage II disease falls somewhere in between.
 An estimated 75% of people with stage II colon cancer will be cancer-free 5 years later, without adjuvant chemotherapy, but 25% will not.
 Some of these patients may benefit from having chemotherapy after surgery.
 So, how do we know which patients are most likely to benefit from chemotherapy?
 That is the million-dollar question.